kdl-org/kdl/SPEC.md

 document is the "node".
 Every node must have a name, which is either a legal [Identifier](#identifier), or a quoted [String](#string).

+The name may be preceded by a [Type Annotation](#type-annotation) to further clarify its type, particularly in relation to its parent node.
+(For example, clarifying that a particular `date` child node is for the _publication_ date, rather than the last-modified date, with `(published)date`.)

 Following the name are zero or more [Arguments](#argument) or [Properties](#property), separated by either [whitespace](#whitespace) or [a slash-escaped line continuation](#line-continuation).
 Arguments and Properties